poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 	Sometimes you know one or multiple persons working there, and you want to keep track of their names, role, and (if this is the case)  of the job they told you about.
 	Finally, you want to keep track of the offers you received: the job they correspond to, the actual salary offered and the possible starting date.

-	Draw the E.R. diagram for this situation.
+	Draw the ER diagram for this situation.
 	Add attributes for the key attributes if needed, and specify the cardinality ratios and participation constraints.

 ---